yeshivadataanalytics/Lab-03/readme.md

 Now that you have installed GitHub Desktop and collaborated on a piece of code, we are going to develop a basic API call to pull data from a web service and convert it into a file to be consumed into a database.

 To get started, take the steps necessary to create a repository for your Group.
-You should title it by the group names and add brandon.chiazza@gmail.com and jacoblgoodman@gmail.com as collaboraters to those repositories.
+You should title it by the group names and add brandon.chiazza@gmail.com and jacoblgoodman@gmail.com as collaborators to those repositories.

 Upon initiating the GitHub Repo for your Group, create a readme.md file and add the names of the group members to the read me.

 Your result should look something like this:
 <kbd>
 ![ReadMe](img/readme_lab.PNG)
 </kbd>